-Here are some ways you can gain experience while building your resume for DI applications:
+Below are four essential things do now as a nutrition student to gain experience while building your resume for DI applications.

 1. Join campus, local, & national dietetic associations